zenUnicorn/App-rating-scraper-with-python/README.md

 I will be adding this .README file, so that you can easily get access to the code.

 ## Step 1
+Installation of the app store library using `pip` .
 ```python
 pip install app_store_scraper